BLyndon/bayesian_methods/theoretical_background/3_variational_inference.md

 + $\mathcal{KL}(q||p) = - \langle \log(\frac{p(Z|X)}{q(Z)})\rangle_{q(Z)}$

 Maximizing the lower bound $\mathcal L(q)$ w.r.t. $q$ is equivalent to minimizing the gap, i.e. the Kullback-Leibler divergence.
-This is achieved by setting the prior $p(Z)$ equal to the posterior $p(Z|X)$.
+This is achieved by setting the prior $q(Z)$ equal to the posterior $p(Z|X)$.

-Since $p(Z|X)$ is expected to be intractable now, at this point the approximation starts.
+The posterior $p(Z|X)$ is expected to be intractable now, so we need to start the approximation here.
 As mentioned above, we restrict the family of distributions $q(Z)$.
-The goal will be a restriction leading to tractable distributions.
+The goal will be a restriction to a class of tractable distributions.

-Before we present examples, we derive variational inference from a physical perspective in the next section.
+But before we present possible restrictons, we derive variational inference from a physical perspective in the next section.

 #### Variational Free Energy

-In isolated many particle systems the energy E(**x**, **J**) of the system is determined by the state **x** and the interaction **J** between the degrees of freedom.
-Given an inverse temperature $\beta$, the probability of finding the system in state **x** is described by
+In isolated many particle systems the energy E(**x**, **J**) of the system is determined by the state **x** and the interactions **J** between the degrees of freedom.
+Given an inverse temperature $\beta$, the probability finding the system in state **x** is described by

 $$p(x|\beta, J) = \frac{\exp(-\beta E(x, J))}{Z_p(\beta, J)}$$

-The normalization constant, also called the partition function, is given by
+The normalization constant, called the partition function, is given by

 $$Z_p(\beta, J) = Tr \exp(- \beta E(x,J))$$.